 Crossing with pets

 Are you traveling with a dog or other pet?
 Find more information in the crossing borders with pets article.

 A word about bribes at the border.
-There is some chance that you will be asked for a bribe at the border crossing, mostly at the Kyzyl Art border by Tajik border guards.
-Occasionally, Kazakh border guards try something as well.
+There is some chance that you will be asked for a bribe at the border crossing.
+Tajik border guards are most likely to pull that one.
 At other borders, there is little chance of being asked for money illegitimately these days.

 Should you run into trouble, it is wise to stay polite and act like you have no idea what they are talking about.
 They will eventually tire of you and let you go.
 Learn more about dealing with police in our safety guide.